LarisaDandu/kitMaker_eBits/README.md

 }
 ```

-That allows conditional styles without leaving conflicting Tailwind classes behind.
+That allows conditional styles while letting `tailwind-merge` resolve duplicate Tailwind classes.

-Buttons use a central variant map in `components/ui/buttonStyles.js`, and the same `buttonClassName` helper is also used on links that should look like buttons.
-That matters because React Router links and real buttons need different elements, but they should still look like the same design system.
+Buttons use a central variant map in `components/ui/buttonStyles.js`.
+The same `buttonClassName` helper is also used on links that need button styling, since React Router links and real buttons are different elements.

-## What stands out technically
+## Implementation notes

-The strongest part of the code is not that any one component is complicated.
-It is that the important behavior usually lives at the right level.
+Most of the code is straightforward.
+The important part is where each kind of behavior lives.

 Context owns university session state and mutations.
 Pages own route state, local UI state, filtering, sorting, review overlays, and cart operations.
 Components render props, style the interface, and emit events upward.
 The spreadsheet parser owns file interpretation and returns plain product data.
 Utility files handle formatting, class merging, progress stats, and login-code lookup.

-The result is a prototype that is still easy to reason about.
+That makes the code easier to trace.
 If a customer card looks wrong, check the card.
 If filtering is wrong, check the page helper.
 If imported products are wrong, check `orderSheetParser.js`.
 If kit progress is wrong, check the context action and `kitProgress.js`.

 ## Limits of the current prototype

 All persistence is in memory.
 There is no database, no API layer, and no real authentication.
 Admin password checking happens in the browser.
 University login codes are also checked in the browser.
 Export and submit actions still use demo alerts in places where a real app would call an API.

-Those limits are acceptable for the prototype because the component structure already points toward a backend version.
-The data modules can become API calls, context actions can become mutations, and the page-level filtering can either stay client-side or move server-side depending on data size.
+Those limits are part of the prototype.
+The data modules can later become API calls, context actions can become mutations, and the page-level filtering can either stay client-side or move server-side depending on data size.

 ## Suggested next technical steps

-The natural next step is to add a backend contract for universities, products, review replies, and kit status changes.
+The next step would be to define a backend contract for universities, products, review replies, and kit status changes.
 After that, the `UniversitiesProvider` could be replaced with API-backed state, probably using a query/mutation library.
 Admin authentication should move out of the frontend.
-Customer login codes could stay as secure access links or become part of a proper invite flow.
+Customer login codes could stay as access links or become part of an invite flow.

 For testing, the project currently relies on linting, builds, and browser checks.
-The best first automated tests would be focused unit tests for `orderSheetParser.js`, `kitProgress.js`, and the pure filtering/sorting helpers.
-Those are the places where bugs would affect real data rather than only visual layout.
+The first automated tests should cover `orderSheetParser.js`, `kitProgress.js`, and the pure filtering/sorting helpers, because those are the places where bugs would affect data rather than only layout.